• Skip to primary navigation

 • While crust is baking, heat a large frying pan with high sides on medium-high heat.
 Add the oil, then add the onion and cook for 5 minutes, until translucent and softened.

 • Lower the heat to medium.
-Add the cooked chicken, peas and carrots, potatoes, water, poultry seasoning, garlic powder, onion powder, and pepper.
+Add the cooked chicken, peas and carrots, potatoes, chicken broth, poultry seasoning, garlic powder, onion powder, and pepper.
 Stir together.

 • Cover and cook for 5-8 minutes, stirring once, until warmed through.
 Then stir again and remove from heat.